 "When I was a child, white beans were a staple at our table," says Gloria.
 "My husband, Bill, also loves to eat beans.
 "Our four children, six grandchildren and one great grandchild are not as fond of beans, but they still enjoy this tempting chili."

-Featured In: Top 10 Recipes for Chili
+Recommended: Top 10 Recipes for Chili

 - 1 pound dried navy beans